 Each year we reset the levels of 50 ongoing budgets.
 Some voters said a long ballot was too hard and slow.
 Now any 5 of us may propose a plan for these budgets.
 Most voters say it's easier to rank a few complete plans.
-This evaluates more than ranking each budget does, as plans may give more or less than the sum of their parts.
+This evaluates more than ranking every budget does: A plan may help more or less than the sum of its parts.
 And changing budget B may call for changing budget P.